 The availability and extent of coverage and adequate reimbursement by third-party payors, including government health administration authorities, private health coverage insurers, managed care organizations and other third-party payors is essential for most patients to be able to afford expensive treatments.
 Sales of any of our therapeutic candidates that receive marketing approval will depend substantially, both in the United States and internationally, on the extent to which the costs of such therapeutic candidates will be covered and reimbursed by third-party payors.
-If reimbursement is not available, or is available only to limited levels, we may not be able to successfully commercialize our therapeutic candidates.
-Even if coverage is provided, the approved reimbursement amount may not be high enough to allow us to establish or maintain pricing sufficient to realize an adequate return on our investment.
+If reimbursement is not available, or is available only to limited levels, we may not be able to allow us to establish or maintain pricing sufficient to realize an adequate return on our investment.
+Coverage and reimbursement may impact the demand for, or the price of, any product candidate for which we obtain marketing approval.
+If coverage and reimbursement are not available or reimbursement is available only to limited levels, we may not be available only to limited levels, we may not be available only to limited and return on our investment.
 Coverage and reimbursement may impact the demand for, or the price of, any product candidate for which we obtain marketing approval.
 If coverage and reimbursement are not available or reimbursement is available only to limited levels, we may not successfully commercialize any product candidate for which we obtain marketing approval.